are you a plant-based dieter or intuitive eater?

 You might be wondering, “Is plant-based food actually healthier?”
 A large body of evidence supports plant-based nutrition for longevity, disease prevention and treatment, and overall health.
 It’s important to note that this evidence refers to whole and minimally processed plant-based foods like whole grains, beans, and vegetables.
 Oreos might be plant-based, but they don’t provide any health benefits beyond pleasure and enjoyment (which is okay!).

-Related: Vitamin D Needs For Women: A Guide
+Related: Omega-3s for Women: A Guide

 If you want to learn more about the health benefits of plant-based diets for women, read this guide.